Keyboard shortcuts

 modes.car_passenger.constant

-• Description: Constant penalty for each trip as a car passenger (€).
+• Description: Constant penalty for each car_passenger trip (€).

 • Allowed values: Float or a table with keys mean (Float), std (Float), and distribution (one of 'Uniform', 'Gaussian', 'Normal', 'Lognormal')